 Learn from my experiences, mistakes and successes.

 My first truck and my first week in business taught me more lessons about the trucking industry than any other period of time.
-I realized quickly that I did right in making a plan because it provided a solid bedrock for me to stand on when my plans didn’t go exactly according to what I had on paper.
+I realized quickly that making and having a plan was vital to my success.
+It provided me a blue print and solid bedrock to stand on when my plans didn’t go according to what I had on paper.
 In that first week of business I lost a rear end that unknown to me was a custom rear end.
 So I had to replace both rear ends.
 With the cost of the two rear ends and the down time I was quickly on track for financial ruin.
 Thankfully I had planned for such a disaster but it required an immediate adjustment.
 With an ethical and principled “I will not fail” commitment I was able to overcome my setbacks with nothing but stubborn hard work and dedication to succeed for my Sons.
 It paid off and trucking has been a good experience for me and my family.
 I hope you learn from both my successes and failures to minimize your struggles in becoming a successful truck owner.